Critique of the Gotha Programme: Two phases of communist society

 Marx outlines the principles of distribution that would apply in the "first phase of communist society", a society "which is thus in every respect, economically, morally and intellectually, still stamped with the birthmarks of the old society from whose womb it emerges".
-In this lower phase, each producer receives back from society precisely what they contribute, based on the actual amount of time that the individual works.
+In this anticipated lower phase, each producer receives back from society precisely what they contribute, based on the actual amount of time that the individual works.
 This principle is distinct from the determination of value by socially necessary labour time under capitalism.
 He writes:

 A "labour note" from Robert Owen's National Equitable Labour Exchange, 1830s.
 Marx proposed a similar system of certificates for the lower phase of communism, where individuals would receive goods equivalent to the amount of labour they contributed.

 He receives a certificate from society that he has furnished such and such an amount of labour (after deducting his labour for the common funds), and with this certificate he draws from the social stock of means of consumption as much as costs the same amount of labour.
 The same amount of labour which he has given to society in one form he receives back in another.

-Marx states that this principle of equal right is, in effect, unequal.
+Marx contends this principle of equal right is, in effect, unequal.
 Because it uses an equal standard (labour) to measure individuals who are inherently unequal in their capacities, family situations, and so on, it creates inequality.
 One worker might be stronger, or have more children to support than another.
 This system, which he characterises as still adhering to a "bourgeois right", is an unavoidable defect of the first phase.
 Marx's discussion of "duration or intensity" as a measure of labour refers to the actual hours worked, not to productive output, thus refuting the common interpretation of this principle as "to each according to his work".

-A "higher phase of communist society" becomes possible only after these defects are overcome.
+A "higher phase of communist society" becomes possible only after these perceived defects are overcome.
 In this phase, the division of labour and the antithesis between mental and physical labour would have vanished, and labour would have become not merely a means of life but "life's prime desire".
 When society's productive forces have increased with the "all-round development of the individual", society can finally inscribe on its banners:

 From each according to his ability, to each according to his needs!

 Throughout this discussion, Marx uses the terms "socialism" and "communism" interchangeably.
 The later distinction between the two as representing distinct stages of social development is alien to Marx's thought.